zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding-overview.md

 The Ibiza team provides and operates a common extension hosting service that makes it easy to get your extension into a globally distributed system without having to manage your own infrastructure.
 For more information see [top-extensions-hosting-service.md](top-extensions-hosting-service.md).

-<a name="phase-2-development-deployment-using-the-ibiza-hosting-service"></a>
-## Deployment using the Ibiza hosting service

 For less common scenarios, you might need to do a custom deployment.

 For example, if you need to talk to backend services using certificate-based authentication then you'll need controller code on the server.
 This is not supported with our hosting service.
 You should be very sure you require a custom hosting solution before going down this path.